So far, more than 4.3 million people have been fully vaccinated against COVID-19 in Massachusetts.

 Do I have to wear a mask?

-Fully vaccinated people do not have to wear a mask indoors or outdoors unless:
+According to the CDC, if you are fully vaccinated, you do not have to wear a mask indoors or outdoors unless:

 - It's required by federal, state, or local laws